 So, are plug-in mosquito repellents safe?
 There are two types of plug-in repellents; one that uses chemicals that evaporates into the air and the ultrasonic plug-in.
 Both types are safe to use, as long as it is used within recommended standards.
 However, only chemicals based repellents are effective in getting rid of mosquitos.

-In this article, you will learn about plug-in mosquito repellents and their variants, which one is actually effective and safe, how dangerous mosquitoes are, and what other options you have to preventing mosquitoes from biting you.
+In this article, you will learn about plug-in mosquito repellents and their variants, which one is actually effective and safe, how dangerous mosquitos are, and what other options you have to preventing mosquitos from biting you.

 want to Skip All the Research?
 Then Hire a Decent Exterminator In your Area!